-The Kichwa people are descendants of indigenous or original peoples who were “Quechuaized” during different historical periods, especially during the colonial period.
-The result of the introduction of Quechua caused the disappearance of the native language in many villages or, in other cases, the reduction of its use to a few individuals.
+The Kichwa people are the largest indigenous group in the Ecuadorian Amazon region, with a population of around 55,000 people.
+They are descendants of native people who were “Quechuaised” during different historical periods, particularly during the colonial period.
+This introduction of Quechua resulted in the loss of the native language in many villages, and in some cases, its use was reduced to just a few individuals.

-The shout, the blowing of the snail, are mechanisms of collective communication with symbolic representation in the daily life of the people.
-The shout is performed when a leader returns from a commission or when hunters arrive at the hamlet with abundant meat; the blowing of the snail is used with different tonal varieties, in one case the tone represents the death of a member of the community, another tone represents the call to minga, assemblies and ceremonial acts.
+The shout and the blowing of the snail are mechanisms of collective communication with symbolic representation in the daily life of the Kichwa people.
+The shout is performed when a leader returns from a commission or hunters arrive at the hamlet with abundant meat.
+Meanwhile, Kichwa people use the blowing of the snail with different tonal varieties depending on the occasion.
+In one case, the tone represents the death of a member of the community.
+Different tones represent the call to minga, assemblies, and ceremonial acts.

 The Kichwa also have traditional instruments, such as the drum, the flute, the violin, and the turtle.
 The drum is made of animal skin and cedar wood, with pita chambira and wax pipes, while the flute is made of guadua.
 They still play traditional games such as “cogidas,” the throwing of pepas, and verbal messages, in addition to modern games like football and volleyball.

 In recent decades, Kichwa people have been increasingly exposed to urban Ecuadorian culture.
 This has led to a decline in the number of Kichwa who wear traditional dress.
 Most men and young people of working age are fluent in Spanish, in addition to Kichwa.
 On the other hand, women and the elderly often have only basic Spanish skills and communicate primarily in Kichwa.
 However, the Kichwa of Pastaza have established their own institutions, laws, and norms in order to organise themselves, reduce their dependence on external support, and exercise their rights.